About the Center

 - Collaborators are expected to assist in marketing efforts (e.g. creating flyers, posters and press releases).
 The center will use its normal college channels for on campus promotion and when warranted, marketing to the community.

-- The center makes space reservations for programs in accordance with Smith College's Office of Events Management procedures and guidelines, which can take up to two weeks for approvals.
+- The center makes space reservations for programs in accordance with Smith College's Events Management Office procedures and guidelines, which can take up to two weeks for approvals.

 - Priority consideration is given to proposal ideas which align most closely to center goals.